itsVishnu101/itsVishnu101/README.md

 ### 🤖 **AI Chatbot**

 > Developed an intelligent, responsive chatbot using the **Google Gemini API**, **React**, and **JavaScript**
-> Implemented conversation flow, API handling, and real-time message updates
+> Implemented conversation flow, API handling, and real-time messaging
-> Designed a clean UI with dynamic responses and error handling
+> Designed a clean, modern UI with dynamic responses
-> 💬 Built to demonstrate modern full-stack + AI integration skills
+> 💬 Showcases full-stack development + AI integration skills

 ---

-If you want, I can **add emojis**, **change colors**, or **match it 100% pixel-perfect** like your friend's.
+If you want, I can also:

+✅ add left-side vertical bars exactly like your friend ✅ match their font style and spacing even more
+✅ add subtle icons per line
+Just tell me!

 ## 💡 Featured Projects
 * **IoT-Based Vertical Farming:** Prototyped a smart farming system using **Arduino, Raspberry Pi, and OpenCV** to detect ripeness levels of saffron and mushrooms, showcasing skills in IoT and Image Analysis.